«RhB UNESCO» travel guide

 The highest point on the RhB is situated 2,253 metres above sea level.
 The watershed between Lago Bianco and Lej Nair is also the language frontier between the Romansh-speaking Engadine and the Italian-speaking Valposchiavo.
 The Bistro Albergo at the railway station was renovated in 2013 and serves tasty snacks at teatime.

 During the Ice Age some 11,000 years ago, the Palü Glacier formed a glacial hollow here.
 The glacier mills at Caviglia are ten metres deep and five metres wide.
 The ice has left behind a fascinating landscape full of natural sculptures, which can now be reached directly by rail.
 Experts will guide you round, providing fascinating details.

 Reaching the border: the little Italian town of Tirano is a customs post and the southern point of departure of the Bernina Line.
 The pilgrimage church of Madonna di Tirano dominates the romantic Old Town.
 The Italian way of life is reflected by the palazzi and ice cream.

 Offer for outward and return journey from all RhB stations

 All fares are in Swiss francs (CHF) per person.
 Price includes:

-Once validated, the ticket is valid for four days.
+The World Heritage Pass entitles you to unlimited travel on two days within a period of four days on the Thusis - St. Moritz - Tirano line (without Bernina and Glacier Express).
 Children travel free of charge with the Junior or Kinder-Mitfahrkarte.
 Travel guide without rail services available from your local RhB station.
 No discounted transfers within the Oberengadin fare association.